aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 ---
-title: "Machine learning with the ACK SageMaker controller"
+title: "Machine Learning With the ACK SageMaker Controller"
 description: "Train a machine learning model with the ACK service controller for Amazon SageMaker using Amazon Elastic Kubernetes Service"
 lead: ""
 draft: false